Neural Enhanced Belief Propagation for Data Association in Multiobject Tracking

 \ac{nebp} \cite{SatWel:21} is a hybrid method that combines the benefits of model-based and data-driven inference and addresses potential limitations of \ac{bp} such as model mismatch and overconfident beliefs \cite{SatWel:21,LiaMey:21}. \ac{nebp} has been successfully applied to decoding \cite{SatWel:21} and cooperative localization \cite{LiaMey:21} tasks.
 In \ac{nebp}, a \ac{gnn} that matches the topology of the factor graph is introduced.
 The trained \ac{gnn} enhances potentially inaccurate \ac{bp} messages to ultimately improve object declaration and estimation accuracy.

 In this paper, we propose \ac{nebp} for \ac{mot}.
 Here, BP messages calculated as input for probabilistic data association are combined with the output of the \ac{gnn}.
-The \ac{gnn} uses measurements (i.e.,~object detections) and raw sensor information as an input.
+The \ac{gnn} uses measurements (i.e.,~object detections) and shape features learned from raw sensor data as an input.
 For \textit{false alarm rejection}, the \ac{gnn} identifies which measurements are likely false alarms.
 If a measurement has been identified as a potential false alarm, the false alarm distribution in the statistical model of \ac{bp} is locally increased.
-This reduces the probability that the measurement is associated with an existing object track or initializes a new object track. \textit{Object shape association} computes improved association probabilities by also comparing raw sensor data extracted for existing object tracks with raw sensor data extracted for measurements.
+This reduces the probability that the measurement is associated with an existing object track or initializes a new object track. \textit{Object shape association} computes improved association probabilities by also comparing shape features extracted for existing object tracks with shape features extracted for measurements.
 The resulting \ac{nebp} method for \ac{mot} can improve object declaration and estimation performance compared to \ac{bp} for \ac{mot} as well as outperform further state-of-the-art methods.

-The main contributions of this paper can be summarized as follows. \begin{itemize}[leftmargin=*] \item We introduce an \ac{nebp} method for \ac{mot} where probabilistic data association is augmented by information learned from raw sensor data. \item We apply the proposed method to the nuScenes autonomous driving dataset \cite{CaeBanLanVorLioXuKriPanBalBei:20} and demonstrate state-of-the-art object tracking performance. \end{itemize} Our approach recognizes that it is challenging to capture object shapes and the corresponding data generating process by a statistical model in modern MOT problems with high-resolution sensors \cite{GraBauReu:J17,GraFatSve:J19,MeyWil:J21}.
+The main contributions of this paper can be summarized as follows. \begin{itemize}[leftmargin=*] \item We introduce an \ac{nebp} method for \ac{mot} where probabilistic data association is augmented by shape features learned from raw sensor data. \item We apply the proposed method to the nuScenes autonomous driving dataset \cite{CaeBanLanVorLioXuKriPanBalBei:20} and demonstrate state-of-the-art object tracking performance. \end{itemize} Our approach recognizes that in modern MOT problems with high-resolution sensors \cite{GraBauReu:J17,GraFatSve:J19,GarWilSveXia:J21,MeyWil:J21}, it is challenging to capture object shapes and the corresponding data generating process by a statistical model.
 Consequently, the influence of object shapes on data generation is best learned directly from data .